 This combination vaccine is given to protect against measles, mumps, and rubella (also known as German measles).

-You or your child could catch these diseases by being around someone who has them.
+A child could catch these highly contagious diseases by being exposed to someone who is infected.
 They spread from person to person through the air.

-- The first dose is given at or after 12 months of age.
+- The first vaccine dose is given at 12-15 months of age.
 The second dose is usually given to children at 4-6 years of age but can be given at any time, provided that it has been at least four weeks since the first dose (and that both doses were given after the child's first birthday).

 Chickenpox (also called varicella) is a common childhood disease.
 It is usually mild, but it can be serious, especially in young infants and adults.